OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:58

-This is the bread that came down from heaven.
+This is the bread that has come down from heaven.
 Your ancestors ate manna and died, but whoever feeds on this bread will live forever.”

 ## John 6:59